rulonder/node-gardener/README.md

 In order to load the Arduino code you firs need to install the idDHT11 library.

-The just load into your arduino the Watering.ino project.
+Then just load into your arduino the Watering.ino project.